 Fellow Since 2006

-This profile was prepared when Andrés Randazzo was elected to the Ashoka Fellowship in 2006.
+This description of Andrés Randazzo's work was prepared when Andrés Randazzo was elected to the Ashoka Fellowship in 2006.

 In rural Mexico, where one in every four children is malnourished, Dr. Andrés Randazzo has stepped outside his medical role to tackle health problems through simple eco-technologies that provide families with basic necessities such as clean water and adequate housing.

 The New Idea